 - Rubber Wood Vs. Maple Wood

 - About Maple Wood

 - Related Content

 Both rubberwood and maple woods are woods used in a lot of furniture manufacturing.
 Rubberwood is a light-colored medium-density tropical hardwood.
 It is from the rubber trees that usually grow on rubber plantations.

 Both rubberwood and maple wood are used for various products, including furniture, flooring, cabinets, and even sports equipment or kitchen products.
-As they are both light-colored woods, it can be harder to tell which one is rubberwood or maple wood once the wood is stained or finished.
+They are both light-colored woods, so it can be harder to tell which one is rubberwood or maple wood once the wood is stained or finished.

 About Rubber Wood

-Some people consider rubberwood to be an environmentally friendly wood as once the rubber plantations can no longer use the trees to extract rubber; then the tree is cut down for wood.
+Some people consider rubberwood an environmentally friendly wood because once the rubber plantations can no longer use the trees to extract rubber, the tree is cut down for wood.
 The reason is that the trees had already served their purpose of producing rubber, so using the tree for quality wood furniture is a bonus.

-It was not until the late 20th century and early 21st-century with the development of chemical treatments to protect the wood against fungal and insects attacks that the rubberwood was able to be used for furniture production.
-Because of this, rubberwood is considered a plentiful wood as there are many rubber plantations with many mature trees, especially in southeast Asia.
+It was not until the late 20th, and early 21st century, with the development of chemical treatments to protect wood against fungal and insect attacks, that rubberwood could be used for furniture production.
+Because of this, rubberwood is considered a plentiful wood as there are many rubber plantations with many mature trees, especially in Southeast Asia.